jruels/tf-foundation/labs/tf-even-more-variables/index.md

 Use a `bool` type variable to control whether your VPC is configured with a VPN gateway.
 Add a declaration for the `enable_vpn_gateway` to `variables.tf`
 - variable name: `enable_vpn_gateway`
-- description: `Enable a VPN gateway in your VPC."
+- description: `Enable a VPN gateway in your VPC.`
 - type: `bool`
 - default: `false`